-For the Caregiver Warrior Princess or Prince – you know who you are. you are the one that often makes self-love a secondary priority just when you really need it the most.
+For the Caregiver Warrior – you know who you are.
+You stepped up to help.
+You makes self-love a secondary priority just when you really need it the most.
 You put YOU on hold while you care for someone you love.
 It might be a temporary situation – or one that was supposed to be and just never stopped.

 This is for the Caregiver – the one lost in the quagmire of caring for dependent adults who need and deserve more than we can give.
 Your inner circle isn’t always who you thought it would be.
 Friends don’t always step up to help.
 Family sometimes alienates themselves.
 And what you learn is your family becomes a unique inner circle by choice, not by proximity or by bloodlines.